A little something for the meat-eaters…

 These drool-inducing meatballs pack a sustainable secret

 Today, I’ve got my fingers on the (literal) pulse of an easy way to put that idea into practice in your kitchen.
 Lentils are a protein-packed ingredient that can help limit meat consumption—either as an out-and-out swap in things like picadillo and sloppy Joes, or as a way to use less meat in other classics like burgers, tacos, and shepherd’s pie.
-Today, though, I'm in a pasta mood, so I’m using those little legumes in conjunction with pork for some nonna-approved meatballs.
+Right now, though, I'm in a pasta mood, so I’m using those little legumes in conjunction with pork for some nonna-approved meatballs.

 A dynamic meatball duo